preetisawant/runtimes/liberty/optionsForPushing.md

 ### Java Main (for jars with a main() class)
 {: #java_main}

 Java applications, including SpringBoot applications, that contain a class with a main() method are executed using `java -jar`.
-Liberty's native SpringBoot support can be enabled using the LIBERTY_NATIVE_SPRINGBOOT environment variable.
+Liberty's native SpringBoot support is enabled by using the LIBERTY_NATIVE_SPRINGBOOT environment variable.
 For example, to use Liberty's springBoot-2.0 feature:

 ```